Hardware Recommendations for Foundry Nuke

 What is the best type of CPU for Foundry Nuke?

 Most tasks in Nuke are single-threaded, so you want to prioritize high clock speeds.
 Intel’s top-end Core processors are frequently the best option in that regard, with AMD’s Ryzen chips close behind.
 Specifically, we recommend Intel’s Core i7 13700K and i9 13900K.

 There are, however, a wide variety of uses and plugins for Nuke that can change that.
 For example, if you work with particles effects a lot that can benefit from a higher core count CPU.
 Some workflows also need particularly high amounts of RAM, potentially beyond the 128GB maximum that consumer processors often have.
 AMD’s Threadripper PRO chips both support higher memory totals and offer more cores, making them a great solution for working with larger projects and multithreaded plugins / effects.

 Video Card (GPU)

 Nuke is very similar to Cinema 4D in that the viewport is all powered by the GPU.
-Options like NVIDIA’s GeForce RTX 3070 Ti and 3080 are great for the price, and even a card like the 3090 Ti could be worthwhile if you are dealing with very complex environments that require more VRAM.
+Options like NVIDIA’s GeForce RTX 4070 Ti and 4080 are great for the price, and even a card like the RTX 4090 24GB could be worthwhile if you are dealing with very complex environments that require more VRAM.
 Both extreme polygon counts (in the tens of millions) and complex animations are a couple of things that could cause a 3D environment to need more VRAM.

 One thing to note is that Foundry (who makes Nuke) often recommends AMD cards; they appear to have some sort of partnership.
 However, they also have recommended solutions with NVIDIA Quadro cards at different times – so both NVIDIA and AMD cards should work just fine.
 We still recommend NVIDIA GPUs here at Puget based on our in-house experience.